Ahmed-AG/cyberdojo-page/read/transitioning-from-traditional-cybersecurity-to-cloud-security.md

 Once you become familiar with containers, it's essential to explore container orchestration technologies.
 [Kubernetes](https://kubernetes.io){:target="_blank"} is an open-source platform that automates the deployment, scaling, and management of containerized applications.
 It provides a flexible and scalable infrastructure for running distributed systems.
 With Kubernetes, you can easily manage and orchestrate containers, scale applications based on demand, and ensure high availability.

-As containerization becomes increasingly crucial for our infrastructures, specially with the adoption of [Micro Services](https://en.wikipedia.org/wiki/Microservices){:target="_blank"} architectures, it becomes paramount to understand how it works and how to secure it.
+As containerization becomes increasingly crucial for our infrastructures, specially with the adoption of [Microservices](https://en.wikipedia.org/wiki/Microservices){:target="_blank"} architectures, it becomes paramount to understand how it works and how to secure it.

 ## Final thoughts